backblaze-b2-samples/b2-iconik-plugin/README.md

 	pip install -r requirements.txt

-Create a file in the plugin directory named `.env` containing your iconik token id, the shared secret you created and, optionally, the iconik format names, if they are not `ORIGINAL,PPRO_PROXY`.
+Create a file in the plugin directory named `.env` containing your iconik token id, the shared secret you created and, optionally, the iconik format names:

 	ICONIK_ID='<required: your iconik application token id>'
 	BZ_SHARED_SECRET='<required: your shared secret>'